Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Affiliate Disclosure and Integrity Pledge

-Student loans can make life difficult for young families.
+Student loans can present significant challenges for young families.

 Federal Student Loan Management for Parents

-While there are programs specifically for borrowers on parental leave and working parents, most parents will simply need to tweak their current student loan strategy.
+Although specific programs exist for borrowers on parental leave or those who are working parents, most will just need to tweak their existing student loan strategy.

 Help Specifically for New and Expectant Parents (Parental Leave and Working Mother Deferments)

-Assistance for working mothers and parents on maternity leave sounds excellent, but this resource is so limited that I nearly didn’t include it in this guide.
+Assistance for working mothers and parents on maternity leave might sound promising, but the resource is so limited that we almost didn’t include it in this guide.

-For starters, both of these programs are only available to borrowers who took out their first student loan before July 1, 1993.
-Secondly, the aid only applies to certain types of federal loans.
-Finally, both programs only provide deferments to borrowers.
+For starters, both of these programs are available only to borrowers who took out their first student loan before July 1, 1993.
+Additionally, the aid only applies to certain types of federal loans.
+Finally, both programs only offer deferments to borrowers, not forgiveness or reduction.

 If you are interested in learning more about the Parental Leave and Working Mother Deferments, this page offers more details.

 Fortunately, there are better options available to new and expectant parents.
-These options were not explicitly designed for parents, but they still provide far better assistance.
+While not designed specifically for parents, these alternatives can provide far better support.

 Lower Monthly Payments on Income-Driven Repayment Plans Like IBR, PAYE, and REPAYE

-The income-driven repayment (IDR) plans are one of the biggest perks of federal student loans.
+The income-driven repayment (IDR) plans are one of the biggest perks of having federal student loans, especially for expanding families.

-A huge advantage for growing families is lower monthly payments.
-As your household size increases, discretionary income goes down, and requirements payments drop.
-In short, having kids means lower student loan bills.
+One major advantage of IDR is the potential for lower monthly payments.
+As your household size increases, your discretionary income decreases, leading to reduced required payments.
+In short, having kids can mean lower monthly student loan bills.

-To see how your student loan payments might drop, check out the Department of Education’s Loan Simulator.
-Borrowers can adjust income and family size to see how monthly payments change.
+To explore how having a larger family could lower your student loan payments, check out the Department of Education’s Loan Simulator.
+This tool allows borrowers to adjust income and family size to see the impact on monthly payments.

 Requesting a Monthly Payment Change During Pregnancy

-One other convenient aspect for young families is that monthly payment recalculations can happen as soon as a pregnancy occurs.
-This is helpful because it means parents with a newborn don’t need to put IDR payment recalculation at the top of their list once their child is born.
+Another advantage of IDR for young families is that monthly payment recalculations can occur as soon as a family is expecting a baby.
+This is helpful for parents with a newborn because they don’t need to put IDR payment recalculation at the top of their to-do list immediately after their child’s birth.

 The IDR plan request form says that borrowers who expect kids can immediately adjust their family size: